abungart/mySidewalk-Challenge/README.md

 - Run `npm install`
 - Create a `.env` file at the root of the project and paste this line into the file:

-REACT_APP_MAPBOX_ACCESS_TOKEN=pk.eyJ1IjoiYWJ1bmdhcnQiLCJhIjoiY2tjcGJnY2EzMDIybTMybzdqODk5eGthdSJ9.iexUW2PYDGJWvZOg5nqFIQ
+/_ This would be instructions to get the token instead of the token itself. _/ REACT_APP_MAPBOX_ACCESS_TOKEN=pk.eyJ1IjoiYWJ1bmdhcnQiLCJhIjoiY2tjcGJnY2EzMDIybTMybzdqODk5eGthdSJ9.iexUW2PYDGJWvZOg5nqFIQ

 - Run `npm start`